LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 Getters and Setters
 --------------------

-The example :file:`example_class.cs` has none of the functionality of of our :repsrc:`rational.cs <rational_nunit/rational.cs>`, but it is very simple, just illustrating several getters and setters:
+Our class Rational in :repsrc:`rational_nunit/rational.cs` is a practical utility class.
+We used it as a first example to avoid being artificial, and illustrate many points.
+One choice we made for it to be practical, is to have ``Rational`` objects be immutable.
+Though we constructed Rationals and used them, there was no public code that modified a Rational.
+We discussed :ref:`getters`.
+For mutable objects, another basic kind of method is a *setter*, that sets an attribute of the object's state, changing it from what it was before.

+This time we have a nonsensical but very simple class to illustrate the use of both getters and setters, example :repsrc:`example_class/example_class.cs`:

 .. literalinclude:: ../source/examples/example_class/example_class.cs

-Make sure the code and the output from running make sense.
+Make sure you can follow the code and the output from running.

 Converting A Static Game to A Game Instance
 ----------------------------------------------